AlexMercedCoder/tutorialblog/content/blog/jsevents/index.md

 }
 ```

-The detail property in the second argument of CustomEvent allow us to pass more information in.
+The detail property in the second argument of CustomEvent allows us to pass more information in.
 If you want to pass a lot of information detail could be an object or an array.
-The second argument is object cause there are other properties you can specify on how the event behavior such as...
+The second argument is object cause there are other properties you can specify on how the event behaves such as...

 - **bubbles:** a boolean on whether the event bubbles or not